lionel87/fast-tree-builder/README.md

 - `id`: A key or function used to extract the unique identifier from each item.

-##### One of:
+##### One of

 - `parentId`: A key or function that access the parent ID of the item.
 - `childIds`: A key or function that access an iterable of child IDs for the item.

 ##### Optional

-- `nodeValueMapper`: Function to map an item to a custom value stored in the node.
+- `valueResolver`: Function to transform an item to a custom value stored in the node.
+Defaults to use the input item as is.
-- `nodeValueKey`: Key where the item is stored in the output node.
+- `valueKey`: Key where the item is stored in the output node.
 Set to `false` to inline the item directly into the node.
 Defaults to `'value'`.
-- `nodeParentKey`: Key where the node's parent reference is stored.
+- `parentKey`: Key where the node's parent reference is stored in the output node.
 Set to `false` to omit parent links.
 Defaults to `'parent'`.
-- `nodeChildrenKey`: Key where the node's children are stored.
+- `childrenKey`: Key where the node's children are stored in the output node.
 Defaults to `'children'`.
-- `nodeDepthKey`: Object key used to store the node's depth in the tree (root = 0).
+- `depthKey`: Key where the node's depth (with root = 0) is stored in the output node.
 Set to `false` to omit depth values.
-Turns on `validateTree` when a string value is set here.
+Automatically enables `validateTree` when a string value is set here.
 Defaults to `false`.
 - `validateReferences`: When `true`, verifies all `parentId` or `childIds` resolve to real items.
 Errors are thrown on invalid references.
 Defaults to `false`.
 - `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multipla paths).
 Errors are thrown if the check fails.
 Defaults to `false`.